palera1n/palera1n/README.md

 </p>
 <div class="clear"></div>

+### Warning
+palera1n.sh (also known as "legacy") is deprecated, don't expect it to work properly like it used to (such as, bootstrapping).

 # How does it work?

 It boots the device with multiple patches required.
 On first run, it'll boot a ramdisk which dumps your onboard blob, creates a fakefs (if using semi-tethered), installs the loader app, and patches your kernel.